molab-itp/content-2023/weeks/02_swift.md

   - setting up and using github repo

-  - how to write questions
+  - where to write stuff

   - wiki layout